Overview of Trading

 Essential Settings for Trading

 This section describes settings that you should verify are correct for the trading functionality to work properly.
-In almost all cases, these are already preconfigured and set correctly.
+In almost all cases, these are already preconfigured and set correctly from the Global Symbol Settings.

 Note: If the Tick Size is set incorrectly, order prices may be wrong.